pyos/jinja-hamlike/README.md

       // characters, prefix it with `\`.
       \- is a literal dash.
       \\ this applies to <code>\</code> itself, too.
+      \In fact, you can prefix any line with a backslash.
+It will simply be ignored.

     // Oh, and inline HTML/Jinja tags are allowed, too.
     %footer class="text-{{ 'muted' }}"